SeppoPakonen/SeppoPakonen/README.md

   - 🎼🎸🎧 I've been focusing more on notation since I started using Guitar Pro in 2005
   - 😮 The most listened song of mine was a song in 2007, when there were 200-300k individual listens or downloads.
   - 😮 My songs have been listened to in total between 500k-1M between 2006-2012.
-  - 🤔 I cleaned out my old songs in 2022 and I'm trying something again, but success in modern times seems impossible
+  - 🤔 I cleaned out my old songs in 2022 and I'm trying to publish something again, but success in modern times seems impossible
 - 👍 I **like**
   - 👍 Making music
     - 👍 see my full song catalogue in [AudioAssets](https://github.com/sgebe89/AudioAssets)